IvanVigor/Balanced_Graph_Partitioning/README.md

 - python-igraph

 1) Open Python console
-2) write "pip install numpy" and wait termination
+2) write ` pip install numpy`  and wait termination
-3) write "pip install networkx" and wait termination [remember to install the library in the right Python version (2.7)]
+3) write ` pip install networkx`  and wait termination [remember to install the library in the right Python version (2.7)]
-4) write "pip install python-igraph" and wait termination In case of failure of this last step:
+4) write ` pip install python-igraph`  and wait termination In case of failure of this last step:
 		1) check "# Requirements"
 		2) follow instructions on this page http://igraph.wikidot.com/installing-python-igraph-on-linux